louispt1/unitConverter/README.md

   - The app is not deployed or hosted, so you can only run it locally for now.
   - Clone the repo `git clone git@github.com:louispt1/unitConverter.git`
   - In the directory, `bundle install`, `rake db:migrate`
-  - Then run the rais server `rails s`.
+  - Then run the rails server `rails s`.